mphuong9x/GetLog/docs/note_2208/PROJECT_MEMORY.md

   rejection/cancel clears only the proposal.
 Deleting the override cancels its pending approval in the same database transaction.
 - **Agent config:** OTA/install must not replace station config, state, or keys.
+- **Launcher IPC boundary:** keep run/stop/restart restricted to the active interactive console session.
+Do not broaden the pipe ACL back to Builtin Users or remove bounded one-request connections; service, network, batch, stale RDP, oversized, and slow clients must remain unable to control or monopolize it.
 - **Agent state protection:** the agent token is present in local `agent-state.json`; confidentiality depends on the ProgramData directory ACL.
-- **Factory TLS trust (rollout pending):** Agent now uses OS certificate trust and scripts share the canonical `https://te:8443` hostname contract.
-Existing stations must migrate DNS/hosts, trust and config with strict probe before the hardened binary is rolled out; do not OTA it to legacy IP/bypass config.
+- **Factory TLS trust (completed 2026-08-28; fleet follow-up):** Agent uses OS certificate trust and scripts share canonical `https://te:8443`.
+A production `ServerClient` fixture verifies trusted/correct hostname success plus untrusted, expired and wrong-host rejection before an HTTP request/token reaches the server (Agent 245/245).
+On 2026-08-28 the current backend was deployed to IIS at `te -> 10.111.71.231`; strict live/ready probes pass and FT1 Agent 2.0.0.1 poll/heartbeat is confirmed on port 8443.
+The Agent migration negative fixture restores config without restart when the TLS probe fails.
+  The former dev backend on 5107 is stopped; Agent heartbeat remains healthy through IIS only, avoiding duplicate background services on the same DB.
+  A fresh package has no shared installer token/bypass and its installer strict probe passes before the token gate.
+Owner accepted the server + live FT1 canary as closure evidence; disposable re-enrollment and broader fleet URL/trust/config migration remain operational follow-up.
+Do not OTA to legacy IP/bypass config.
-- **Manifest path containment (physical validation pending):** backend and Agent reject rooted paths, traversal, reserved names, collisions, ADS and existing reparse escapes.
+- **Manifest path containment (completed 2026-08-28):** backend and Agent reject rooted paths, traversal, reserved names, collisions, ADS and existing reparse escapes.
 Fresh installs use immutable PackageId roots.
 Legacy roots are renamed in place to PackageId roots with cache/catalog crash recovery, preserving